Code-Institute-Submissions/OriHillairetdev-Milestone-project-2_AugResub/README.md

 - Parts of code were learnt from various sites, which was then amended by myself to obtain the look & feel I was after.
 - The [Student Projects](https://codeinstitute.net/student-projects/) section on the Code Institute site was used to look for inspiration.
-- Primarily the [Ben Hasselgren](https://benhasselgren.github.io/ifd-milestone-project-pages/) project was used as a base idea for the website.
-- [Awwwards]https://www.awwwards.com/) was used to look at a variety of sites for design inspiration.
 - Colour scheme from [Coolors](https://coolors.co/).

 #### Navbar